Ticket Priority Scheme

 Points will automatically be awarded when you purchase a ticket quoting your client reference number.
 This could be a purchase at the ticket office, over the telephone or by our online ticketing website.
 Points will not be awarded for tickets purchased at the London Road Terrace cash turnstiles or when paying on the day at any away venue.
 Points can only be awarded once, so if you are making purchases for other supporters please ensure you quote their details in order for them to be awarded their points.

-Supporters will be issued with the following points:
+Each person (must be assigned when booking multiples) will be issued with the following points:

 Season Ticket - 230 points